 - Foundation excavations

 - Utilities and infrastructure construction projects, including installation, repair and maintenance of:

 - Electrical conduits

-- Vaults/tanks
+- o Vaults/tanks

 - Sanitary sewer and public drainage systems

 - Phone and cable lines

-- Gas or other fuel lines
+- o Gas or other fuel lines

-- Other excavations or graded areas requiring dewatering
+- o Other excavations or graded areas requiring dewatering

-Clean, non-turbid dewatering water, such as well-point groundwater, may be discharged to the public combined sewer; systems tributary to receiving waters; or directly into receiving waters, provided the dewatering flow is discharged to a stabilized system and does not cause erosion or flooding of receiving waters.
+Clean, non-turbid dewatering water, such as well-point groundwater, may be discharged to the public combined sewer; systems tributary to receiving waters; or directly into receiving waters, provided the dewatering flow is discharged to a stabilized system and does not cause erosion or flooding of receiving waters or downstream systems.
 Clean dewatering water should not be routed through stormwater sediment ponds.